nikonov-ds/nlp_abstracts_analysis/README.markdown

 ## Objectives

 - Collect and preprocess 1,000 NLP-related abstracts from arXiv.
-- Perform topic modeling and clustering to identify research trends.
+- Perform clustering and topic modelling to identify research trends.
 - Visualize the results through UMAP plots, word clouds, and crosstab analysis.

 ## Methodology